-Despite the apparent strength of this force, Admiral Somerville had grasped the impossibility of his position.
+Despite the apparent might of this force, Admiral Somerville quickly grasped the impossibility of his position.

-He told the Admiralty that had no chance against the main might of the Japanese navy.
-Even if an invasion force was supported by only moderate strength, 'the best counter is to keep an Eastern Fleet in being, and to avoid losses by attrition… if the Japanese capture Ceylon and destroy the greater part of the Eastern Fleet, then ... the situation becomes really desperate'
+He told the Admiralty that had no chance against the main strength of the Japanese navy.
+Even if an invasion was supported by only a moderate force, 'the best counter is to keep an Eastern Fleet in being, and to avoid losses by attrition… if the Japanese capture Ceylon and destroy the greater part of the Eastern Fleet, then ... the situation becomes really desperate'

-With his three carriers, Somerville faced the very real prospect of the war's first carrier-versus-carrier clash.
+Somerville knew he faced the very real prospect of the war's first carrier-versus-carrier clash.